The McCormick Division of Business

 Within the Division of Business, we are committed to developing students into young professionals with integrity and a commitment to excellence.
 Graduating students are prepared to be employed by large corporations, small/family businesses, professional practices, financial institutions, governmental agencies, or to start their own business.

 Students may also prepare for advanced training programs in business and graduate studies.
-Southern Vermont College currently maintains several articulation agreements with graduate programs at local colleges and universities that allow SVC graduates to better prepare for and transition to post-bachelor’s degree education.
+Southern Vermont College currently maintains several articulation agreements with graduate programs at local colleges and universities that allow the College’s graduates to prepare for and transition to post‐bachelor’s degree education.

 We encourage students to think of their Division experience as the start of their professional career, and to work closely with their advisor and each of the faculty to develop and work toward their goals.